Preface FROM THE FUTURE! (2013)

 - Several colleagues at Google, mostly from the programming languages community, have asked if I'm "that" Cliff L. Biffle — "the one who wrote HQ9+?"
 (Wrote is too strong a word, since I never released an implementation.)

-- This may be apocryphal, but someone once told me they heard HQ9+ mentioned in a talk by Guy Steele.
+- This may be apocryphal, but someone once told me they heard HQ9+ mentioned in a talk by Guy Steele, who is an actual programming language designer.
 If true, this is hilarious.

 After a redesign of my website in 2010, the HQ9+ page went away.
 Three years later I'm still getting several hits per week.
 So, I've recreated it using the exact text from my old website — preserved as a historical artifact except for this preface.